-In principle, institutional investors, shareholder associations and codes of best practice in corporate governance do not support such measures because they do not foster good management and enhanced performance within a company.
-By entrenching management, these measures may thwart takeovers that could put into question the company's management and enhance the company's potential and growth.
+institutional In principle. investors. shareholder associations and codes of best practice in corporate governance do not support such measures because they do not foster good management and enhanced performance within a company.
+These measures are often aimed at protecting management from shareholder control.
+By over-protecting a company's management, measures tend to auestioning management from the company's management or taking over companies that could increase company's growth potential.

-However, if the company's long-term survival and the interests of the majority of stakeholders are at risk protection measures can be justified.
-This may be the case, for example, when a competitor plans to purchase the company in order to wind it up, to delocalise production or to resell it "piece by piece", thus putting numerous jobs at risk.
+However, if the company's long-term survival and the interests of the majority of stakeholders are at risk, protection measures can be justified.
+This may be the case, for example, when a competitor plans to purchase the company to wind it up, to delocalise production or to resell it "piece by piece", thus putting numerous jobs at risk.
 Under such circumstances, the measures must be duly justified, limited in time, and submitted to the shareholders' approval.

-The main anti-takeover strategies are described below.
+The main anti-takeover strategies are described below: